Von Steuben Day

 Von Steuben Day is a holiday traditionally held on a weekend in mid-September (von Steuben was born September 17), celebrating the Prussian-born Baron Friedrich von Steuben, who arrived in the United States as a volunteer offering his services to General George Washington in the American Revolutionary War.
 Von Steuben is still regarded as one of the most important German Americans, as his training of the young American troops made victory against the British possible.
 Thus, his work helped gain independence for the United States of America.
 The day is generally considered the German-American event of the year, and many participants wear tracht costumes, including dirndls and lederhosen, to celebrate their heritage.
 Celebrations focus on parades where participants march, dance, and play music.

 Parades

 The German-American Steuben Parade is an annual parade traditionally held in cities across the United States on Von Steuben Day.

 The New York City parade is held every third Saturday in September.
-It was founded in 1957 by immigrants from Germany who, being part of the most significant self-reported immigrant ancestral group in the United States, wanted to keep the traditions of their German homeland alive.
+It was founded in 1957 by immigrants from Germany who, part of the most significant self-reported immigrant ancestral group in the United States, wanted to keep the traditions of their German homeland alive.

 The Philadelphia parade, founded in 1970, is usually held every fourth Saturday in September.

-The Chicago parade was featured in the film Ferris Bueller's Day Off.
+The Chicago parade was featured in the 1986 film Ferris Bueller's Day Off.

-Many parades were canceled in 2020.
+Many parades were canceled in 2020 due to the COVID-19 pandemic.